 Mobilehome Park Rehabilitation and Resident Ownership Program (MPRROP)

-Finance the preservation of affordable mobilehome parks by conversion to ownership or control by resident organizations, nonprofit housing sponsors, or local public agencies.
+Finance the preservation of affordable mobilehome parks by conversion to ownership or control by resident organizations, nonprofit housing sponsors, or local public entities.

 Short-term conversion loans at up to three percent simple annual interest for up to three years to enable a resident organization, nonprofit sponsor, or local public agency to purchase a mobilehome park.